Robert-van-Engelen/Forth500/manual.md

 Two single stack integers can be combined to form a 32-bit signed or unsigned integer.
-A double integer number is pushed (as two single integers) when the number is written with a `.` anywhere, but we prefer the `.` at the end:
+A double integer number is pushed (as two single integers) when the number is written with a `.` anywhere among the digits, but we prefer the `.` at the end:

     123. D. ↲
     123 OK[0]